akatragjini/autocad-cross_sections/README.md

 ### Technical
 An AutoCAD drawing is a collection of objects (i.e. lines, polylines) stored in a proprietary file format.
 Each object has a set of data associated with it.

 In order for this tool to work it must recognize the object data.
-AutoCAD contains a number of different objects and not all are recognized.
-The following is a list of objects that are NOT recognized by this tool.
-Note that these are moved to a special layer `_Secut-00-INVALID-OBJ` so that the user is made aware of the problem.
+Due to various reasons not all objects are recognized, however these objects are moved to a special layer `_Secut-00-INVALID-OBJ` so that the user is made aware of the problem.

+The following is a list of objects that are NOT recognized.

 | Supported | Workaround |
 | --- | --- |